ASFOpenSARlab/opensarlab-docs/docs/dev-guides/destroy_deployment.md

 - When deleting the `CloudFormation` stack, the deletion order matters.
 - Delete some of the `CloudFormation` stacks before deleting ECR.
 - The name of the items you're deleting may differ depending on the deployment you are taking down.
-For example, your deployment's `CloudFormation` stack may not have a `region` name or may not have a `<deployment-name>-auth` stack.
+For example, your deployment's `CloudFormation` stack may not have a `region` name.
 - Do **NOT** take down the `Cognito` and `CloudWatch` logs.
 These are used for statistical analysis later on.

 ---